Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 At Banking Truths we believe in providing education & modeling so you can decide if this strategy is a good fit for you:

-• Get all your questions answered
+- Get all your questions answered

-• See the top policies modeled out
+- See the top policies modeled out

-• Never any pressure or hard pitches
+- Never any pressure or hard pitches

 What’s the difference between Direct Recognition vs. Non-Direct Recognition?

 Direct recognition is a method where a mutual insurance company has separate dividend rates for borrowed and unborrowed cash value.
-Non-Direct Recognition is a method where an insurance company credits all Whole Life policies with an equal dividend rate regardless if there is a loan outstanding.
+Non-Direct Recognition is a method where an insurance company credits all Whole Life policies with an equal dividend rate, regardless if there is a loan outstanding.

 First, let’s clear up the confusion between Direct vs Non-Direct recognition loans.
 Here’s another way to think about it:

-Direct Recognition loans will have a “direct effect” on your dividend payout.
-Conversely, Non-Direct Recognition loans have “no effect” on your Whole Life dividend payout.
-Just replace the word “direct” with “effect” to easily remember the difference.
+Direct Recognition loans will have a “direct effect” on your dividend rate for that portion of your cash value backing the loan.
+Conversely, Non-Direct Recognition loans have “no effect” on your Whole Life dividend payout, meaning your entire cash value balance will receive the same dividend rate whether or not you have an outstanding loan.

-To the untrained eye Non-Direct Recognition seems to be the superior choice if you plan on taking Whole Life loans, but the devil is in the details.
+To the untrained eye, Non-Direct Recognition seems to be the superior choice if you plan on taking Whole Life loans, but the devil is in the details.

 And those hidden details are exactly what this article will dive into.